Cogwheel-Validator/spectra-portal/config_manager/README.md

 # Config Manager

-The Config Manager is responsible for transforming human-readable chain configurations into generated configurations used by the solver backend and frontend client applications.
+The Config Manager is responsible for transforming human-readable chain configurations into generated configurations used by the pathfinder backend and frontend client applications.

-## Data Flow
+## Configuration Flow

 The human readable config should strictly conist of TOML files.
 The generated files can be of type TOML or JSON if desired.
 The default output is `generated` directory.

 ## Writing Chain Configs